lcdumort/params_runscript_examples/.ipynb_checkpoints/README-checkpoint.md

 ### Output
+Multiple files are outputted, although the most important one is by far the *rkf*-file.
+The different files are summarized below.

 #### rkf-files
-The output from the calculations is stored in one single file binary *.rkf* file.
-The *rkf* file replaces basically all the old format files, such as the *fort* files.
+The output from the calculations is stored in one single binary *.rkf* file.
+The *rkf* file replaces the old output files, such as the *fort* files.
 These can be read in using the GUI-tools coming with AMS.
 It can also be useful to use
 ```bash
 kfbrowser
 ```